t1h0n/cpp_find_fs/README.md

 a small utility library that simplifies the usage of C++ Filesystem.
 It provides a convenient way to work with the C++ Filesystem library without directly including &lt;filesystem&gt; or &lt;experimental/filesystem&gt; headers in your code.
+And handles cases where linking to fs (i.e. -lstdc++fs or similar)

 Usage: